 It is currently illegal for patients taking cannabis medicines that contain THC to drive.
 Read more here: Cannabis and driving.

-Medicinal cannabis products can involve either plant-derived cannabinoids (so-called phytocannabinoids) or cannabinoid molecules that are synthetically produced.
+Medicinal cannabis products can involve either plant-derived cannabinoids (so-called phytocannabinoids) or synthetically produced cannabinoids.

-Plant-derived products are sometimes simply raw cannabis plant material that has been produced in a strict GMP-compliant environment from cloned plants that allow for predictable cannabinoid content.
+Plant-derived products are raw cannabis plant materials that have been produced in a strict GMP-compliant environment from cloned plants and allow for predictable cannabinoid content.
 This plant material would be vaporised or smoked by the user.
 Medicinal cannabis products in 'flos' or 'bud' form are only prescribed to be vaporised via a TGA approved and registered medical device.

-Other plant-derived products are liquids (oils or tinctures) which are made by extracting cannabinoids from plant material by exposing it to solvents such ethanol or supercritical carbon dioxide.
+Plant-derived products can also come in the form of liquids (oils or tinctures), which are made by extracting cannabinoids from plant material by exposing it to solvents such ethanol or supercritical carbon dioxide.
 The liquid is typically swallowed or put under the tongue using a dropper.
 Other sublingual methods of ingestion such as a wafer or lozenge are also under development.
 Other extracts are made into gels for topical application onto the skin.

 Finally, concentrated plant extracts are sometimes put into capsules that are swallowed much like any other medicine.